I once read about the purpose of God's kindness.

 When we're in a tough spot, most of us try to "figure it out" on our own.
 But the problem with that is we lose the chance to let the problem become known.
 When the problem isn't known, it's easy to hide.
 And if we continue to hide - whatever it is - we risk not making the change inside.

 The lesson learned, in this specific example, was that I could be trusted again.
-It would have been hard to learn that same lesson if someone would have scolded me for my irresponsibility.
+It would’ve been hard to learn that same lesson if someone would’ve scolded me for my irresponsibility.
 Again, it didn't excuse my poor management of money, but now, because of "undeserved kindness", I had healthy accountability.
 And that's a great way to make change happen.

 Today I can say money no longer has the same grip on me.
 I regularly have open conversations about it, and my financial outlook continues to improve rapidly.